ralgr/shb-vue/documentation.md

 # Design Process Method
 A proper management of actions is required for the project to be completed in the most efficient manner.
 As such, this project will make use of Trello for project management.
 This would allow for better work organization and a method to quickly grasp the situation on each of the components to be created.
 During the creation process, GitHub will be used for version control to reduce the time between coding and experimentation.
 Adobe XD will be used for the design and idea mock-ups to separate design and coding time as much as possible.

+# Design, Planning, Experimentation, and Implementation
+## Buttons

+The buttons will be created using the `button` tags as a template.
+It will make use of props to modify its appearance in addition to some default stylings to fit the theme.